Orion2323/Database_Breakdown/README.md

 - connect-to-database.js: file that holds main code for connecting and disconnecting from database.

+- index.js: file that holds code for routes to be executed in Insomnia.

 - database_db.sql: A SQL file used to verify that code in index.js works.

-- index.js: file that holds code for routes to be executed in Insomnia.
+- API Documentation: documentation for current routes on branch

 - package-lock.json/package.json: JSON file that holds all dependencies needed for current code.